Facebook Pixel Undergraduate Research & Creative Activity | Western Kentucky University Skip to main content

 The Office of Research & Creative Activity supports the strategic plan of Western Kentucky University to incentivize and support research and creative activities that promote student learning, expand university outreach and service, and bolster the regional economy.
 This is done through the facilitation of student-faculty collaborative research, and scholarly activity in all disciplines.

-The Fall 2020 round of FUSE is closed.
+The Spring 2024 round of FUSE is open.
 Find a sample application and other information on the FUSE webpage here.

 Below are opportunities available to all students to engage in areas of research or creative/scholarly activities and/or artistic performances.